 The Eureka Stockade

 The Eureka Flag was based on the constellation of the Southern Cross.
-Courtesy of the Ballarat Fine Art Gallery and Australian Museums and Galleries Online.
+Courtesy of the Ballarat Fine Art Gallery.

 Between 1851 and 1854 tension was building on the goldfields.
 Clashes between the miners and the authorities became more frequent with significant discontent brewing over the injustice of the goldfield licensing system and police corruption.